BY ROBERT BROOME, OWNER

 By the time that this blog is live, I should have already finished the floors in my own personal garage.
 I chose a polyaspartic floor coating.
 I once heard the famous entrepreneur Mark Cuban on the show Shark Tank say that entrepreneurs should, “eat their own dog food”.
 What that meant was, if you’re going to sell a product, you better be willing to buy and use the product yourself.
 I chose the polyaspartic system for a number of reasons.

-I chose to purchase a product by Garage Living.
-They sell a polyaspartic system that they like to call their 4-Hour floor.
-This means that you can prepare to coat your floor in as little as four hours.
+I chose to purchase a polyaspartic floor coating.
+This means that you can prepare to coat your floor in as little as 4-5 hours.
 The product also has super-fast drying times, so that I don’t have to store the contents of my garage overnight.
 If I start my project at 8 a.m., I should be able to start walking on my garage floor before 2 p.m. that same afternoon.
 This keeps me from having to store the contents of my garage somewhere overnight.

 I also decided to use the Garage Living product because it was the only solution that I could find that had no odor.
 I didn’t feel that it was healthy to use a product like epoxy that has very strong smells and that can be potentially dangerous to my family and animals.